cfpb/design-system/docs/pages/text-inputs.md

           #### Disabled
           - Background: Gray 10 (#e7e8e9)
         variation_name: Text inputs
-        variation_description: Use to input single lines of text, for example email addresses, names, or search queries.
+        variation_description: Use when the expected user input is a single line of text, for example email addresses, names, or search queries.
 The length of the input field should be proportional to the expected user input, so that the user can see what they've typed without having to scroll to reveal hidden content.
       - variation_is_deprecated: false
         variation_name: Text input (full width)
         variation_code_snippet: |-